yens5757/yens5757.github.io/content/_index.md

       title: '📚 My Story'
       subtitle: ''
       text: |-
-        I'm an international student from Hong Kong, passionate about learning and growing.
-I graduated from high school in 2020 and worked a bunch of different jobs to save up for my dream of studying in Australia.
+        I'm an international student from Hong Kong.
+After I graduated from high school, I've worked a bunch of different jobs to save up for my dream of studying in Australia.
 I started my journey at Swinburne University with a scholarship, but after a year and a half, I transferred to Monash University for more opportunities and to challenge myself.

-        Along the way, I’ve learned a lot—working in food services and office jobs taught me how to adapt, work hard, and collaborate with others.
-These experiences shaped who I am today and inspire me in both my studies and side projects.
+        Along the way, I’ve learned a lot—working in different jobs, studying in university, and doing my personal projects.
+These different experiences shaped who I am today.
     design:
       columns: '1'
   - block: cta-card